pullreports/pullreports-quick-start/README.md

 Copy the `pom.xml` file into `$USER_HOME/.m2/repository/com/pullreports/pullreports/x.y.z/pullreports-x.y.z.pom`.
 It is important that you rename the `pom.xml` file to `pullreports-x.y.z.pom` when you copy the file.
 Again, `x.y.z` must match the version of the Pull Reports software.

-#### Example Pull Reports 1.1.2 local Maven Repository
+#### Example Pull Reports 1.1.3 local Maven Repository

-    $ ls -1 ~/.m2/repository/com/pullreports/pullreports/1.1.2
+    $ ls -1 ~/.m2/repository/com/pullreports/pullreports/1.1.3
-    pullreports-1.1.2.jar*
+    pullreports-1.1.3.jar*
-    pullreports-1.1.2.pom*
+    pullreports-1.1.3.pom*

 ### 4) Install the pullreports.license file

 Place the `pullreports.license` file within the `src/main/resources` directory.
-This directory will be include at the root of the classpath in each of the three sub-project application deloyments.
+This directory is included at the root of the classpath in each of the three sub-project application deployments.

 ### 5) Start the application(s)